 3. Food and Smells Come Back to Life

-Smoking dulls your sense of taste and smell, but by one month without cigarettes, those senses begin returning.
-Foods taste richer, your morning coffee smells stronger, and your favorite meal suddenly hits differently.
+Long-term exposure to smoke dulls your sense of taste and smell, but after a month away from it, those senses start returning.
+Foods taste richer, morning drinks smell stronger, and your favorite meals come alive again.

-Many people rediscover cravings for flavor instead of nicotine around this time — enjoy it!
-Just be mindful of increased appetite while your metabolism resets.
+Many people rediscover cravings for flavor instead of the old habit around this time — enjoy it, and stay mindful of appetite changes while your metabolism resets.

 4. Energy and Stamina Increase

-As your lungs heal and oxygen levels rise, you’ll notice you can walk farther, sleep better, and wake up less tired.
-Your body is literally relearning how to function without fighting against constant smoke exposure.
+As your lungs heal and oxygen levels rise, you’ll notice you can walk farther, sleep better, and wake up more refreshed.
+Your body is relearning how to function without fighting constant irritation from smoke exposure.

 - Fatigue fades faster.